crystal-csete/team-builder/README.md

 ### Task 2: Minimum Viable Product

-- [ ] Render a list of team members from state.
+- [ ] Render a list of teams members from state.
 - [ ] Build a form to add a new member to the list of members.

 #### Setup your state

-- [ ] Import the `useState` hook and set up state to keep your team members list.
+- [ ] Import the `useState` hook and set up state to keep your teams members list.
 - [ ] Give the state variable you just declared a default value.
-You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.
+You will need to keep track of a list of teams members and each teams member will have several key/value pairs associated with them.
-- [ ] Render your list of team members.
+- [ ] Render your list of teams members.

 #### Build your form

 - [ ] In `Form.js` build out your markup.
 - [ ] Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination).
 - [ ] You will have to decide which component is responsible for maintaining the _state_ of the form (`Form` itself, or its parent `App`).
 Each approach has advantages and disadvantages.
 - [ ] Render your `Form` component in `App`.
-The `App` component should hand down through props any callback(s) needed for `Form` to do its job (adding new members to your team members state on submit).
+The `App` component should hand down through props any callback(s) needed for `Form` to do its job (adding new members to your teams members state on submit).

 Now you are finished with MVP!
 Move on to the stretch goals at the bottom.
 The first is to add the functionality to edit members.
 As this is a very complicated process, steps have been included here to help you through that.

 ### Task 3: Add the edit functionality (STRETCH)

-Next we're going to reuse the `Form` component to edit team members.
+Next we're going to reuse the `Form` component to edit teams members.
 You can try to accomplish this goal completely on your own, or you can follow the steps below.
 These steps assume your `Form` maintains its own state.

 #### Get App.js ready for editing members